leon-chow/leon-chow/README.md

-### Hello, my name is Leon Chow and I am currently a 4th year Computer Science student at the Ontario Tech University
+### Hello, my name is Leon Chow

+- 👯 I’m a 4th year computer science student looking forward to finishing my degree and pursuing a professional career in web/mobile development
 - 🔭 I’m currently learning and using MEAN stack to create some personal projects
 - 🌱 I’m open to learning other widely used technologies
-- 👯 I’m looking forward to finishing my degree and pursuing a professional career in web/mobile development
 - 📫 You can contact with me via LinkedIn or Email

 ### Technical Skills